 Eligible 2 year olds can get up to 15 hours a week of funded childcare for 38 weeks (a maximum entitlement of 570 hours), although providers can offer fewer hours over more weeks.
 Parents / carers should check if they are eligible for the 2 year old offer using North Tyneside's Citizen Portal.
 Providers must complete a 'Placement Notification' and receive approval for funding, using the Early Years Portal, before a child starts a funded place.
 Children can start at any point up to the close of the 'Actual' headcount task.
-The basic hourly rate for the 2 year old offer is £5.20.
-Children need to be in their childcare place by 17th January 2019, to get a funded place in Spring Term 2019.

 Early Years Pupil Premium

 The Early Years Pupil Premium (EYPP) gives providers additional funding to support disadvantaged three and four year old pupils (see early years funding formula for rate).
 To apply for EYPP funding, the parent / carer must give written consent for their information to be shared with the Local Authority, i.e. through the Parent Declaration Form.
 If the child is potentially eligible for funding based on economic criteria (i.e. receipt of certain benefits') the provider must complete the 'parent / carer details' section of the Early Years Portal, which will ensure an eligibility check is carried out.
 If the child is eligible for non economic reasons the provider should email EYcommissioning@northtyneside.gov.uk.